mishakessler/unix-environment/README.md

 This guide will be using **terminal** for all installations.
 One quick warning:

-> ⚠️ While installing, **never** use the `sudo` command, unless specifically told to do so. `sudo`, meaning "Super User DO", will often install software in a different file/folder location on your hard drive, causing issues in the future.
+> ⚠️ While installing, do not use the `sudo` command, unless specifically told to do so. `sudo`, meaning "Super User DO", will often install software in different file/folder locations on your hard drive.
+This can cause issues in the future.

 With that out of the way, ready to get started?
 Let's open your terminal!